ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 On this [call](/commcalls/july2023-championprogram/) _Beatriz Milz_, _Victor Ordu_ and _Carolina Pradier_ will share their experience of being rOpenSci mentors and champions.
-We will highlight the benefits of being part of the program for you and for your community, what kind of learning, activities and opportunities an open source community champions program provides.
-_Yani_ will present the details of our Champion Program and answer all your question about it.
+We will highlight the benefits of being part of the program for you and for your community, what kind of learning, activities and opportunities an open source community champions program provides. rOpenSci Community Manager _Yani_ will present the details of our Champion Program and answer all your questions about it.